Isabelle1510/Node.js-Vue.js-examples/README.md

 I have implemented a REST API using Express.js that handles Export and Import requests.

-The API should exposes endpoints to:
+The API exposes endpoints to:
 - `POST` a request for a **new Export job**.
 Valid requests are saved in memory.
 Invalid requests return an error.
 The request has the following schema:

   ```javascript